sahilrajput03/sahilrajput03/arch-notes.md

 #########
 #### NOTE for capacitor v5: you have to use `jdk17-openjdk` and `jre17-openjdk`
+# And add below to make use version 17 (this would work along with version 11 installed)
+export JAVA_HOME=/usr/lib/jvm/java-17-openjdk
 #########

 # Now to make `adb` and `emulator` accessible via cli, we can run below commands